hohilwik/Simple-parallelization-with-MPI/README.md

 # Simple-parallelization-with-MPI
 Written as part of a Distributed Systems assignment.
 Distributed algorithms for calculating pi, multiplying matrices, and graph coloring.
-Uses Cole-Vishkin for the graph coloring problem
+Uses Jones-Plassman for the graph coloring problem because of difficulty implementing Cole-Vishkin.